 Our top priority at the Indian Point Energy Center is to operate our nuclear facilities safely.
-Since Entergy purchased Indian Point 2 and Indian Point 3 in 2001 and 2001 respectively, the company has invested millions of dollars to upgrade safety and security programs and training with the overarching goal to make certain that Indian Point maintains the highest safety and security standards.
+Since Entergy purchased Indian Point 2 and Indian Point 3 in 2001 and 2000 respectively, the company has invested over a billion dollars in equipment to enhance and strengthen safety and reliability with the overarching goal to make certain that Indian Point maintains the highest safety and security standards.

 Our personnel receive more job-related training than most other industries.
-Even after undergoing extensive training prior to assuming their plant responsibilities, reactor operators receive one week of additional training for every six weeks they are on the job to ensure they maintain their top notch operational capabilities.
+Even after undergoing extensive training prior to assuming their plant responsibilities, reactor operators receive one week of additional training for every six weeks they are on the job to ensure they are continually prepared to respond to any condition.

 In addition to the extensive operational training, the containment structures at Indian Point were designed with multiple safety systems and components — first to prevent accidents, and second, to minimize the effect of any accidents that do occur.

-Structural safety is another intrinsic element to ensure the continued safe operation of the plant.
-The containment structure around the reactor provides multiple physical layers of protection.
+Structural safety is an intrinsic element to ensure the continued safe operation of the plants.
+The containment structures around the reactors provide multiple physical layers of protection.
 The plants are among the strongest structures built by man.
 In fact, the containment building has three primary layers of safety built in.

 In addition to strong containment and abundant supplementary safety systems, the backup safety layers include employees who are highly trained and skilled in both foreseeable and unforeseeable accident and event response, and comprehensive emergency plans with frequent drills involving all plant staff.

-In fact, Three Mile Island is a perfect example of how well all of these components work together.
-Studies conducted by the University of Pennsylvania both 10 and 20 years following the 1979 incident show there were no adverse health affects from the event, further supporting the claim that the safety systems worked as they should have.
+IIn fact, Three Mile Island is a perfect example of how well all of these components work together.
+Studies conducted by the University of Pennsylvania both 10 and 20 years following the 1979 incident show there were no adverse health effects from the event, further supporting the claim that the safety systems worked as they should have.

-One of the biggest myths regarding nuclear power – and unnecessary cause of concern – is that the plants can explode.
+One of the biggest myths regarding nuclear power – and an unnecessary cause of concern – is that the plants can explode like a nuclear weapon.
 This is a scientific impossibility.

-There are also several measures in place to protect each of the spent fuel pools at Indian Point.
-Once removed from the reactor core, the fuel rods which hold the radioactive isotopes are transferred under water to the spent fuel pool.
-The fuel assemblies, or fuel rods, rest in a pool of water approximately 40 feet deep to help cool the rods.
-The assemblies themselves stand 13 feet tall, so there is an ample 27 feet of water on top of them.
+There are several measures in place to protect each of the spent fuel pools at Indian Point.
+Once removed from the reactor core, the fuel assemblies are transferred under water to the spent fuel pool.
+The fuel assemblies, which each contain dozens of rods that hold fuel pellets, rest in a pool of water approximately 40 feet deep to help cool the rods.
+The assemblies themselves stand 13 feet tall, so there is an ample 24+ feet of water on top of the fuel.
 This is important because water is a natural barrier to radioactive isotopes.
-Internally, there are other cooling systems in place and back up systems to replenish the water supply in the event of an emergency.
+Internally, there are additional cooling systems in place and backup systems to replenish the water supply in the event of an emergency.

 Storing Spent Fuel